pachyderm/pachyderm/doc/commandline/pfs.md

 #TODO:
-- add table of contents at top
 - mount: better decription, add flags and lots of examples.
 Talk about umount and how other pfs commands do/don't work the same after mount.
 - add more details to put/get?
 Any specifics or nuances that people could get stuck on.
-- talk about standard unix error codes -- 0, 1
+- add to error codes section

 # Pachyderm File System CLI